JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ❯ npm list minimist/Users/flavio/dev/node/cowsay└─┬ cowsay@1.3.1  └─┬ optimist@0.6.1    └── minimist@0.0.10
 ```

-If you want to see what’s the latest available version of the package on the npm repository, run `npm view [package_name] version`:
+If you want to see what's the latest available version of the package on the npm repository, run `npm view [package_name] version`:

 ```
 ❯ npm view cowsay version